Ecuador moves towards electric mobility

 Component 4: Promoting Environmental Sustainability

-The Ministry of the Environment Water and Ecologic Transition (MAATE) in Ecuador: ensures the quality and sustainability of natural resources through effective stewardship and inclusive participation.
+The Ministry of the Environment Water and Ecologic Transition in Ecuador ensures the quality and sustainability of natural resources through effective stewardship and inclusive participation.
 Committed to integrity, responsibility, and service, they strive to lead in ecosystem conservation and promote intercultural respect.